Skip to main content

 • Accrued Expenses that are paid on a regular timing can be handled as a scheduled payment.
 In this case the Expense account has a Cashflow type of None, and the liability account will be set as a Schedule.
 In this situation you need to budget equal amounts on both accounts to keep your budget in balance (see Balanced Budget below).

 • Depreciation and Amortisation expenses do not affect your bank, and as a result these accounts have a cashflow type of None.
-You can set this up using the Depreciation settings screen, where Calxa will create a balancing accumulated deprecation or amortisation budget for you.
+You can set this up using the Depreciation settings screen, where Calxa will create a balancing accumulated depreciation or amortisation budget for you.

 • Anyone wanting to understand more about how Debtor and Creditor Days are calculated in Calxa can refer to the Creditor and Debtor Calculations help note.